-The Implications of Bond Default Rates
+The Outcomes of Bond Default Rates

-Naturally, a high – or rising – default rate is a negative factor in the performance of an asset category, while a low – or falling – default rate helps support performance.
-Default rates tend to be highest during periods of economic stress, and lowest during times when the economy is strong.
-The default rate is a consideration for investors in municipal, investment-grade corporate, high-yield, and emerging market bonds, but it isn’t relevant for U.S. Treasuries since there is virtually no chance that the federal government will default on its debt -- in more than 200 years, it never has.
+A high or rising default rate is a minus factor in how well an asset category does.
+A low or falling default rate helps support performance.
+Default rates tend to be highest during times of economic stress and lowest during times when the economy is strong.

-- Default rates have been quite low in the corporate bond market over time, averaging 1.47% of all outstanding issues in the 32-year period measured.
-Investment grade bonds defaulted at a rate of just 0.10% per year, while the default rate for below-investment-grade (high yield) bonds was 4.22%.
+Default rates have been quite low in the corporate bond market over time, averaging 1.47% of all outstanding issues in the 32-year period measured.
+Investment-grade bonds defaulted at a rate of just 0.10% per year, while the default rate for below-investment-grade (high-yield) bonds was 4.22%.

 Avoiding Bond Defaults